mfkiwl/processor-simulator/readme.txt

 Press the enter button when the simulator is running to step through each instruction

-The program that the simulator is executing does some simple arithmetic and branching instructions
+The program that the simulator is executing is hard coded and performs some simple arithmetic and branching instructions

-I am yet to implement memory access
+I am yet to implement memory access instructions